sktedro/chord_mate_ai/README.md

  - Is it possible for the neural network to adjust the amount of hidden layers and amounts of nodes in those layers?
 If not, at least use keras-tuner to find the best amounts
- - `make test` should run tests on the testing_data.npz
  - For example, when generating a chord consisting of 3 notes, we can use one note several times (with different order) to enrich the audio
  - Fix `One of the files is corrupt.
 Continuing with the next chord.` warning